-We inspected relevant ledgers, agreements and other information that may indicate the existence of related party financing relationships or transactions.
+We inspected relevant records, agreements and other information that may indicate the existence of related party financing relationships or transactions.
 We checked the relevant disclosures in the notes and assessed whether they are in line with IAS 24 Related Party Disclosures standard.

-Hedge Accounting
+Hedge accounting

-The criteria for applying hedge accounting and its accounting treatment are presented in chapter 4.r) of the notes to the separate financial statements on accounting policy and Note 9 to the separate financial statements.
+The criteria for applying hedge accounting, its accounting treatment and the related balances are presented in 4.12 of the notes to the separate financial statements.